Feed the senses with kitchen utensils

-Did you know that most kitchen drawers are full of interesting, learning objects for babies?
+Did you know that most kitchen drawers are full of interesting, learning objects for toddlers?

-When your baby is alert and relaxed, sit them in their highchair or on the floor and let them play with various kitchen utensils, like colanders, spatulas, wooden spoons and egg-whisks.
+When your child is alert and relaxed, let them play with various kitchen utensils, like colanders, spatulas, wooden spoons and egg-whisks.
 Look for things that shine, clang, or have an interesting texture – anything that would be fun for little fingers (and mouths) to explore!

-Importantly, make sure the utensils you let them play with are safe for babies – only give them things that are blunt, unbreakable and not able to be swallowed.
-And never leave your baby unattended when playing with anything from the kitchen.
+Importantly, make sure the utensils you let them play with are safe – only give them things that are blunt, unbreakable and not able to be swallowed.
+And never leave your child unattended when playing with anything from the kitchen.

-This activity is wonderful for encouraging your baby to:
+This activity is wonderful for encouraging your toddler to:

 - use their senses to discover, explore, investigate and examine new objects, textures and sounds

 - developing thinking skills such as like cause and effect: When I bang this pot, it makes a noise!

 - promoting open-ended and independent play